Residence Halls Info

 Assignment of residence hall rooms is the responsibility of the Office of Residence Life.
 Preferences for specific halls and roommates will be honored to the extent possible.
 However, the College reserves the right to make all final decisions in assigning rooms and roommates.
 The Office of Residence Life may require a student to move or change rooms during the academic year.

 Rooms are equipped with single beds, mattresses, a dresser to be shared, chairs, study desks, and a closet.
 Students are expected to furnish their own personal belongings such as linens, blankets, pillows, towels, study lamps and wastebaskets.
 Rooms are also provided basic cable service along with wired and wireless internet (when available).

 E. Cancellation and Refund Policies

 The Residence Hall contract is for one academic year.
 Students will not be released from the contract or its accompanying financial obligations during the academic year except when:

 In all cases, freshman students who have not lived on campus for one full academic year cannot cancel their contracts unless they are age 20 or older; married; or living with parents or legal guardians.

 No refund of room fees will be provided unless the student meets one of the criteria above.
-If the student meets one of the above criteria, a student may be eligible for a prorated refund of room fees will be computed to the day the student officially checks out of the hall.
+If the student meets one of the above criteria, a student may be eligible for a prorated refund of room fees computed to the day the student officially checks out of the hall.
 If student fails to complete official checkout procedures (see Check-out Procedures), the effective refund date will be determined by the College.
 A student withdrawing from the College or terminating a residence hall contract must move from the hall within 48 hours of the withdrawal or termination.
 Students who are removed for disciplinary reasons typically are not eligible for receiving a prorated refund of their housing for the remainder of the term they were removed.